ozlmulg/my-dev-notes/docs/kubernetes/kubernetes-objects/pod.md

 </details>

-### Running Multiple Containers in a Pod with Init Container
+### Init Containers

-It's like the `init()` command in Go, it's the first running container.
-For example, for the application container to start, it needs to fetch some config files.
-We can do this operation in the init container.
+Init containers function similarly to the `init()` function in Go - they execute first before the main application container.
+For example, if an application requires configuration files before startup, this operation can be performed in the init container.

-1. Before the application container is started, the **Init Container** runs first.
+1. **Init Container Execution:** Before the application container starts, the **Init Container** runs first.
-2. The Init Container does what it needs to do and closes.
+2. **Task Completion:** The Init Container performs its required tasks and terminates.
-3. The application container starts running after the Init Container closes. **The application container doesn't start until the Init Container closes.**
+3. **Application Startup:** The application container starts only after the Init Container completes successfully. **The application container will not start until the Init Container finishes.**

 <details>
 <summary>podinitcontainer.yaml</summary>